Video Wall | All you need to know about Video Walls

-This is undoubtedly the most essential aspect of a video wall.
+This is undoubtedly the most essential aspect of a success digital display.
 It’s what the target viewers see and interact with.
 This content can be in the form of images, screenshots, videos, infographics, GIFs, memes, and presentations.

 How to Design Content for a Video Wall

-Ideally, video walls are designed to pass information to the right target audience at the correct time.
+Video walls display information.
+Ideally, this would be to the right target audience at the correct time.
 Otherwise, this communication and advertisement channel will be less effective.

 So how does one make sure that their video wall system plays its role effectively?
 Below are some design tips;